walterfreeman/phys307/notes/DE.md

 use_math: true
 ---

-I am working on converting these to Markdown.
-In the meantime, they are available as a <a href="DE-notes.pdf">PDF.</a>
+Since this is math-intensive enough, I am leaving it as a LaTeX-rendered PDF so it looks better.
+See  <a href="DE-notes.pdf">PDF.</a>